What is Cancer?

 Treatment of Cancer

-Cancer treatment has different objectives, depending on the type of cancer and how advanced it is.
+Cancer treatment has different objectives, depending on the type of this disease and how advanced it is.
 These objectives include:

 Surgery